mpg-age-bioinformatics/draco_pipelines/README.md

 This repo contains pipelines running on the draco cluster.

-More info on the draco cluster can be found on the web page of the [Max Planck Computing & Data Facility (MPCDF)](http://www.mpcdf.mpg.de/services/computing).
+More info on the draco cluster can be found on the web page of the [Max Planck Computing & Data Facility (MPCDF)](http://www.mpcdf.mpg.de/services/computing/draco).

-All users registered on [https://mpg-age-bioinformatics.github.io](https://mpg-age-bioinformatics.github.io) are by defenition also registered at the MPCDF.
+All users registered on [https://mpg-age-bioinformatics.github.io](https://mpg-age-bioinformatics.github.io) are by defenition also registered at the MPCDF and can therefore also use the draco cluster.

 If you wish to use the software installed by the core facility you can simply source the file: